-3. IDE connector (40-1 pin PRI_EIDE)
+3. IDE connector (40-1 pin PRI\EIDE)

 The onboard IDE connector is for an Ultra DMA 133/100/66 signal cable.
-There are three connectors on each Ultra DMA 133/100/66 signal cable: blue, black, and gray.
+There are three connectors on an Ultra DMA 133/100/66 signal cable: blue, black, and gray.
 Connect the blue connector to the motherboard's IDE connector, then select one of the following modes to configure your device.

 Drive jumper setting Mode of device(s) Cable connector

 Single device Cable-Select or Master - Black

 Cable-Select Master Black

 Two devices Cable-Select Slave Gray

-Two devices Master Master Diagle on many
+Two devices Master Master Diagle or grave

 Slave Slave Black or gray